-Lastly, you should also specifically mention about the kind of people that should join your company and who should NOT join your company.
+Lastly, you should also specifically mention about the kind of people who should and should NOT join your company.

-Basically, you need to build a story which you can tell to the world.
+Basically, you need to build a story which you can tell the world.

 If you see all top entrepreneurs, all of them have a story about their company and a vision about what they want their company to achieve.